You are here:

 - FSU: The Cargo-IMP Status Update message.
 This message is used to notify/update interested parties with a (change of) status of a specified consignment as recorded in the system of a handling party.

 - Warehouse Receipt: for purposes of the e-AWB Agreement, it is a paper document provided to the shipper by the carrier acknowledging the receipt of the cargo shipment as “Freight on Hand” for carriage by air.
 At a minimum, the warehouse Receipt must have (a) the weight and number of pieces of the cargo shipment; (b) the date, time and place received by the Carrier; (c) reference the shipment identification number covering the specific cargo shipment.
 To the extent it is readily available, and indication of the places of departure, destination and, if applicable, agreed stopping places, should also be specified.
+There is no prescribed format for the layout of a Warehouse Receipt.

 © International Air Transport Association (IATA) 2013.
 All rights reserved.